kingtroga/hmk/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
+License

-This project is licensed under the MIT License - see the LICENSE file for details.
+All Rights Reserved - This project is proprietary and confidential.
+No part of this project may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the copyright holder.
+See the LICENSE file for details.

 ## Acknowledgments